-Bartlesville Radio » News » Oklahoma House Member Pleads Guilty to Domestic Abuse
+Bartlesville Radio » News » Oklahoma House Member Pleads Guilty to Domestic Abuse, Assault

 Crime & Courts

-Oklahoma House Member Pleads Guilty to Domestic Abuse
+Oklahoma House Member Pleads Guilty to Domestic Abuse, Assault

 A Republican politician who represents portions of southern Osage County, including Hominy, pleaded guilty Thursday to one count of domestic abuse and two counts of assault — all misdemeanors.